Cookies on this website

 STUDENTSHIPS - We have some full-studentships that cover course fees, as well as living costs.
 These are funded by a number of bodies including the Medical Research Council, Clarendon Funds and University Colleges and will be awarded on a competitive basis.

-Deadline for applications: 12:00 noon (UK time), Friday 10th April 2026
+Deadline for applications: 12.00 noon, Friday 24th July 2026

 Academic Futures